shopware5/devdocs/source/99-paper-cuts/index.md

 5. If the code is sucessfully reviewed and tested it will be merged into the `99-papercuts` branch
 6. `GOTO 2.`

-## How to submit a Papercut

-Papercuts can be reported via our [Issue Tracker](https://issues.shopware.com/99-paper-cuts).
-Please choose "Papercut" as the Shopware Version when submitting a new papercut.

-## Existing Papercuts
+## Take your pick from submitted papercuts

-You can also see all <a target="_blank" href="https://issues.shopware.com/99-paper-cuts">existing papercuts</a> in the issue tracker.
+Don't know where to start?
+You can also see all <a target="_blank" href="https://issues.shopware.com/99-paper-cuts">existing papercuts</a> in the Issue Tracker.
+Papercuts with the most votes can be considered priority!

-## Communication
+## Direct contact & help from Shopware developers

-The best tool to directly communicate with the community and shopware developers is the [\#shopware IRC Channel](/contributing/irc).
+The best tool to directly communicate with the Community and shopware developers is the [\#shopware IRC Channel](/contributing/irc).
-During the time of the papercut project we will be particularly active there to help you with your pull requests.
+During the time of the papercut project, we will be paying close attention to this channel and supporting you with your pull requests.

 ## Brag about it on Twitter
-Please use the hashtag [#99papercuts](https://twitter.com/hashtag/99papercuts) to make some noise on twitter.
+Please use the hashtag [#99papercuts](https://twitter.com/hashtag/99papercuts) to make some noise on Twitter.
+We look forward to putting your work in the spotlight!